b-fuze/lces/README.md

 ## lcWidget Derived Components

-A component is just a building block, and it's used to build many other components.
-Here are some default components included with LCES.
+A component is just a building block, and it can be used to build many other components.
+Here are some default components included with LCES:

 ### new lcTextField([Input Element]);